STAR interview technique

 How can I prepare for interviews in English using the STAR interview technique?

 Because the STAR interview technique is used by employers to check your competencies and therefore your suitability for the position, you should study the job specification carefully.
 Be aware of the competencies that the human resources department have specified, and think of examples to illustrate your experience for each one.
 Make sure your business English vocabulary is up to date, ensure that you feel comfortable completing each of the four stages of the STAR method.
-Practice answering this type of question beforehand, either by writing down your answers or taking to a friend who is willing to listen.
+Practice answering this type of question beforehand, either by writing down your answers or talking to a friend who is willing to listen.

 What should I avoid doing when using the STAR interview technique?